 Another important objective of the R&D is to address material background reduction, i.e. the identification of materials with ultra-low radioactivity levels by means of a comprehensive screening campaign with Gator.

-The images on the right are renderings of the latest design of the Xenoscope - DARWIN Demonstrator.
-In close collaboration with our mechanical workshop, it is currently under construction in the assembly hall of the physics institute of the University of Zurich.
+The design and construction of the Xenoscope - DARWIN Demonstrator has been made in close collaboration with our mechanical workshop, and it is currently located in the assembly hall of the physics institute of the University of Zurich.

 The Xenoscope DARWIN demonstrator is complemented by the full-diameter ULTIMATE DARWIN demonstrator, in construction at the University of Freiburg.